parasuramjavadeveloper/bus-services/README.md

-## BusServices - Gives you the Top 10 Bus Lines and its BusNames by consuming TrafikLab External API's data
+## BusServices gives you the Top 10 Bus Lines and its BusStops by consuming TrafikLab External API's data

 ## Technologies/Tools Used
 Java 11,